inseri-swiss/inseri-core-wp/docs/blocks/webApi.md

 # Web API

-With the Web API block, you can include data from an external source into your post.
+With the Web API block, you can call a web API to include data or computational results from an external source into your post.

 ## Output